 Blogs have been touted as an effective marketing strategy.
 But they are public and could be viewed by anyone, including competitors.
 See how blogging for business could impact sales.

 "How many words (or pages) should my book be?"
-Common question from new, even experienced writers.
-Short answer is use as many words as it takes.
-Long answer is a bit more complex as discussed here.
+It's a common question from new and even experienced writers.
+The short answer is to use as many words as it takes.
+The long answer is a bit more complex as discussed here.

 An online social media group offers members the opportunity to establish and join groups of similar people and interests.
 Find out what are social media groups on platforms like Facebook and LinkedIn.

 Almost as difficult as producing and hosting your own podcast is getting invited to be on someone else's.
 Learn how to be a guest on a podcast.

 Your readers may be tired of you and your never ending stream of content.
 They may be suffering from information overload and fatigue.
 Discover strategies to avoid overwhelming your audience.